alan-platform/alan-platform.github.io/pages/docs.md

 The [`alan`]({{ alan_version.alan }}) script is the command-line entry point to the platform.
 It downloads the toolchain for its platform version, sets up an empty project from a template, builds the project, and packages it for deployment.
+Deploying that package is a step the online IDE does for you; local deployment is not part of the script.

 ```sh
 curl -O {{ alan_version.alan }}